macarthur-lab/gnomad_mnv/README.md

 category, and analyze the MNVs across categories

-Which figure and table in the paper is generated in which notebook is listed below:
+Which figure and table in the preprint/paper is generated in which notebook is listed below:
 (those with () does are related but not exactly used)

 | notebook  | main figure  | supplementary figure  | supplementary table  |   supplementary file  |